The Developer’s Edge: How To Become A Senior Developer

 Although they only scratch the surface, it will set the foundation for more learning in the future.

-Start following newsletters like the Web Developer Monthly, Python Monthly, Machine Learning Monthly by Jeff Meyerson so you can stay current on the present issues and future outlooks of the whole industry.
+Start following newsletters like the Web Developer Monthly, Python Monthly, Machine Learning Monthly so you can stay current on the present issues and future outlook of the whole industry.

 Finally, read this great article which goes through some subset skills from a purely technical standpoint.